gladysgodwin/ANSIBLE/README.md

 # ANSIBLE
 A personal project for Ansible
+Installing and deploying LAMP using Ansible
+Installing Nginx to host php page
+Installing mySQL